redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.2.21 (6 April 2018) =
+= 3.2.26 (10 May 2018) =

 *Bugs:*

+* Resolved an issue that sometimes caused collect payment actions to fail.
+* Date fields should now properly recognize date format for validation purposes.
+* Resolved an issue that was sometimes causing date fields to always fail validation.
+* Removed the random error text that sometimes appeared on form export.
-* Resolved an issue that was causing the save progress table settings to not display properly in the form builder.
+* Resolved an issue that sometimes caused the contents of plain text emails to not display properly in the form builder.

+== Changelog ==

+= 3.2.26 (10 May 2018) =

+*Bugs:*

+* Resolved an issue that was sometimes causing date fields to always fail validation.

+= 3.2.25 (8 May 2018) =

+*Bugs:*

+* Date fields should now properly recognize date format for validation purposes.
-* Resolved a long-standing bug that rarely caused form submissions to fail.
+* Resolved an issue that sometimes caused collect payment actions to fail.
+* Removed the random error text that sometimes appeared on form export.
+* Resolved an issue that sometimes caused the contents of plain text emails to not display properly in the form builder.

+= 3.2.24 (30 April 2018) =

+*Bugs:*

+* Hidden fields should no longer be hidden in the form builder.

+= 3.2.23 (26 April 2018) =

+*Bugs:*

+* Resolved an issue that was causing an error in the console while using Safari.
-* Resolved a bug that was sometimes causing form submission to fail.
+* Fixed a bug that sometimes caused fields to not display properly when their labels contained non-ASCII characters.
-* Resolved an issue with the automatic update process.
+* Resolved an issue that caused an error message to appear in the dashboard on older PHP versions.

 *Changes:*

-* Added Akismet Anti-Spam integration.
-* Updated form deletion process to warn admins that all submissions for that form will also be deleted.
-* Users below PHP version 5.6 will now be seeing a notice, informing them of the outdated version.

-== Changelog ==
+* New form templates are here!

+= 3.2.22 (23 April 2018) =

+*Bugs:*

+* List field values will no longer disallow spaces as valid input.
+* Options can now be properly added to duplicated list fields.
+* Resolved an issue that caused the save table settings in the form builder to display no text in Firefox.
+* Fixed a spacing issue for field labels set to be hidden in our opinionated styles.

+*Changes:*

+* List fields will now output labels instead of values in the {fields_table} and {all_fields_table} merge tags.

 = 3.2.21 (6 April 2018) =